 He was taken into custody but after only one month he was set free again.
-At the eve of the court decision American Ambassador in Tirana Donald Lu denounced informations about bribes offered to the judges.
-At the end of May judges decide to interrupt house arrest for Tahiri.
+At the eve of the court decision American Ambassador in Tirana Donald Lu denounced information about bribes offered to the judges.
+At the end of May, judges decide to interrupt house arrest for Tahiri.

 The story of former interior minister Tahiri is not the only case of Albanian important person facing allegations of connections with drug traffickers.
 Another one is the Albanian businessman Klement Balili, in relation to whom Tirana received a request of arrest coming from the Greece government.